ahansen03/tennis_seed_performance/README.md

 ## Background and Project Overview

-In professional tennis, an "upset" is when a player that is expected to defeat their opponent easily ends up losing to them.
+In professional tennis, an "upset" is when a player that is expected to defeat their opponent easily ends up losing the match.
 A few notable examples of this are Roger Federer's loss to Sergiy Stakhovsky in Wimbledon 2013, Martina Navratilova's loss to Kathleen Horvath in the French Open 1983, and Rafael Nadal's loss to Robin Soderling in the French Open 2009.
 Every tournament one can expect to see at least one upset, if not a few.

 All of the examples of upsets that I just mentioned occurred during a Grand Slam, which is the highest value of professional tournament (2000 points granted to the winner's ranking).
 Other tournament values include 250s, 500s, and 1000s, whose value corresponds to the amount of points the winner receives.
 The Olympic Games, which do not currently grant points to the winner, are played every four years.
 There are also the "Finals", where the top ranked player at the end of the year play a tournament amongst themselves for upwards of 1500 ranking points.
 Typically, the Grand Slam and 1000 level tournaments have every healthy player trying to play them, whereas the others have a weaker entry list (fewer highly ranked players play them).
 The top 8/16/32 players (depending on the tournament value) in a tournament by ranking are called "seeds", and are usually granted a favorable draw, meaning they are positioned in the draw (or bracket) away from the other seeds and would not have to face another seed until the later rounds of the tournament.